 Our story began in 1973, when a small group of community-minded parents came together to create a safe place where children could play after school.
-This small group grew and by March 1975 became registered as the Out of School Child Care Association (OSCCA) delivering “out of school care” across Perth.
-In these early days, OSCCA was the main out of school care (OSC) provider, operating eight OSC services and six vacation care programs.
+This small group grew and by March 1975 became registered as the Out of School Child Care Association (OSCCA).
+OSCCA delivered after school care across Perth.
+In these early days, OSCCA was the main Out of School Hours Care (OSHC) provider, operating eight OSHC services and six vacation care programs.

-In 1989 OSCCA was awarded a major tender to provide a Resource and Advisory Service to all Commonwealth funded child care services in Western Australia (WA) and changed its name to the Children’s Services Support Unit Incorporated (CSSU).
+In 1989 OSCCA was awarded a major tender to provide a Resource and Advisory Service to all Commonwealth funded childcare services in Western Australia (WA).
 This was a major achievement, which expanded our involvement with communities in Perth and across rural and remote WA.
-Further funding was granted in 1996 for the support and set-up of approximately 38 Indigenous crèches.
-During this time we supported 3,583 Indigenous Australians find employment.
+Our name changed to the Children’s Services Support Unit Incorporated (CSSU).
+Further funding was granted in 1996 for the support and set-up of approximately 38 Aboriginal crèches.
+During this time, we supported 3,583 Aboriginal Australians to find employment.

-In 2001, CSSU developed a model of management for delivering child care in the Pilbara.
-This came from an international research project commissioned by the Dampier Karratha Children’s Services (DKCS) to investigate “Alternative Management Models for the Community-Based Child Care Services in the Pilbara Region”.
-It drew upon years of research, social impact studies, steering groups, forums and planning initiatives that we had conducted for the purpose of addressing challenges associated with the delivery of child care services.
-Resultant of this study, we were approached by DKCS to take on the management responsibilities of four long day care services in the Pilbara.
-The success with our management model soon influenced other parent and council-operated child care services to transfer their services to CSSU.
+In 2001 CSSU developed a model of management for delivering childcare in the Pilbara.
+This drew upon years of research, social impact studies, steering groups, forums and planning initiatives.
+As a result of this study, we were approached to take on the management responsibilities of four long daycare services in the Pilbara.
+Other services soon followed.

-Over the years we have developed cultural competence working with Indigenous Australians.
-We have success in supporting the Multifunctional Aboriginal Children’s Services (MACS), delivering the Jobs Education and Training Child Care Resource Worker Program (JET/CCRW) for Indigenous Australians and providing culturally appropriate early education and care services for families in Indigenous communities.
+Over the years we have developed cultural competence working with Aboriginal Australians.
+We successfully supported a number of Multifunctional Aboriginal Children’s Services (MACS).
+This included delivering the Jobs Education and Training Child Care Resource Worker Program (JET/CCRW) for Aboriginal Australians and providing culturally appropriate early education and care services for Aboriginal families.

-Karri Hillier commenced as CEO in 2008 and began the journey of adapting and diversifying into other service areas and locations and encouraged innovation.
+Karri Hillier commenced as CEO in 2008 and began the journey of diversifying into other service areas and locations.
 The same year our Spirit, Code of Ethics and Philosophy Statement were created.

 In 2011, we began to work with individuals, families and children from vulnerable communities.
 The Wadeye Safe House was launched and by the following year in 2012, we were awarded the National Homeless Award for our innovative approach.
-That same year we moved outside the boundaries of Australia and developed a sponsorship program with the Jodie O’Shea Orphanage in Bali.
+That same year we developed a sponsorship program for the Jodie O’Shea Orphanage in Bali.

-Our organisation continued to diversify and underwent a number of transformations, not only in name but also in the services we offered.
+Our organisation continued to diversify and underwent a number of transformations, not only in name but also in the types of services we provided.
 By 2013, we were offering National Quality Standards (NQS) products and services.
-The same year we launched our Family Information Support and Help (FISH).
-In 2014, we were awarded the contract to deliver parenting advice and support to the inmates at West Kimberley Regional Prison in Derby.
+The same year we launched our Family Information Support and Help (FISH) program.

-We have always historically had strong relationships and partnerships with local communities, councils and businesses including the mining industry.
-In 2015 we entered into a formal partnership with Young Minds Family Mental Health Support Service to deliver mental health services to young people in the Kimberley (WA).
-The success of this partnership saw a partnership with Communicare and Wanslea Early Learning and Development to deliver the Inclusion Support Program across WA.
+We have strong relationships and partnerships with local communities, councils and businesses.
+Between 2015 and 2021 we partnered with Helping Minds Family Mental Health Support Service to deliver mental health services to young people in the Kimberley (WA).
+We also partnered with Communicare and Wanslea Early Learning and Development to deliver the Inclusion Support Program across WA.